 The ICP is a collaborative research team, and the ideas and methods elaborated in this report are products of that collaboration.
-The authors would particularly like to acknowledge the contributions of Paul Thagard, Scott Findlay, Manjana Milkoreit, Marisa Beck, Tobias Schröder, Michael Lawrence, Jonathan Leader Maynard, Matto Mildenberger, Mark Raymond and David Welch.
+The authors would particularly like to acknowledge the contributions of Paul Thagard, Scott Findlay, Manjana Milkoreit, Marisa Beck, Tobias Schröder, Michael Lawrence, Jonathan Leader Maynard, Matto Mildenberger, Mark Raymond and David Welch, as well as two anonymous referees.
 We also appreciate the contributions of Barry O'Neill, David Mandel and David Last as guests of a workshop hosted by the ICP at the Balsillie School for International Affairs in November 2013.
 This work would not have been possible without generous support from CIGI.